Why enroll my child at a Montessori school at the early age of school, isn’t she too young for school?

 How does lunch function at Montessori Hossegor?

 Children bring their lunches to school in a lunch bag.
-We recommend either isothermal bags or canisters if you wish to keep your child’s lunch hot or cold as microwaves, ovens, or refrigerators are not available.
 Children eat inside our environments in a communal setting.

 Do I need to practice English with my child?